-Every entity has a particular load-bearing capacity and a certain level of tolerance, whether it is about humans or the vehicles.
-In the case of vehicles, there are also some situations when their capacity and limit is challenged.
-Like carrying extra weight challenges its capacity that shows symptoms such as the overheating of the engine or transmission.
-When it comes to overheating the role of transmission cooler comes into play.
-But to begin the discussion, at first we will be looking at some transmission overheating issues.
-Generally, the transmission fluid of the car should rest below 170°C, but due to some factors, it can increased with an increment of 20°C leading to overheating which can cause serious trouble for the transmission.
+Every entity has a particular load-bearing capacity and a certain tolerance level, whether it is about humans or vehicles.
+In the case of vehicles, there are also some situations when their capacity and limit are challenged.
+Like carrying extra weight challenges its capacity that shows symptoms such as overheating the engine or transmission.
+When it comes to overheating, the role of the transmission cooler comes into play.
+But to begin the discussion, we will first look at some transmission overheating issues.
+Generally, the car’s transmission fluid should rest below 170°C. Still, due to some factors, it can increase with an increment of 20°C, leading to overheating, which can cause serious trouble for the transmission.
 The factors that cause such overheating issues in the transmission are:

-- Heavy Load: If the vehicle carries extra weight then understandably it will require extra energy which can cause excess heat.
+- Heavy Load: Understandably, if the vehicle carries extra weight, it will require extra energy, which can cause excess heat.

 - Stop-and-go Traffic: The stop-and-go style traffic can have a bad impact on transmission cooling that will cause the transmission to overheat.

-- Size and type of the vehicle: Overheating depends on this factor as well.
-You see that the tow vehicles carry much more weight than the cars and also produce much more heat under its hood.
-The cooling system must match the size and type of the vehicle.
+- Size and vehicle type: Overheating also depends on this factor.
+You see that the tow vehicles carry much more weight than the cars and produce much more heat under their hood.
+Therefore, the cooling system must match the size and type of vehicle.

-- Hot Climates: Hot climates also do affect the temperature of your transmission causing it to overheat externally.
+- Hot Climates: Hot climates also affect the temperature of your transmission, causing it to overheat externally.

-So now the question is, how & what you should do in case your transmission starts overheating.
-Adding a transmission cooler for cooling down your transmission, is probably the most popular solution that you may have come across.
-But something you heard is not enough for you to get started unless you have a good knowledge about the facts related to it such as – how it works, what considerations to make while choosing one, and finally, how you should install one in your vehicle.
+So now the question is, how & what should you do if your transmission starts overheating?
+Adding a transmission cooler to cool down your transmission is probably the most popular solution you may have come across.
+But something you heard is not enough for you to get started unless you have good knowledge about the facts related to it, such as – how it works, what considerations to make while choosing one, and finally, how you should install one in your vehicle.

 Transmission Cooler – How It Works

 You may have noticed that the transmission oil cooler is a square-shaped component added in the front of the radiator or maybe in the condenser.
-Its main purpose is to keep the transmission fluid cool and extend the lifespan of your vehicle’s’ transmission.
-Its working procedure is fairly simple that can be broken down into the following steps –
+Its main purpose is to keep the transmission fluid cool and extend the lifespan of your vehicle’s transmission.
+Its working procedure is fairly simple; we can break that down into the following steps –

 - The heated transmission fluid is transmitted to the radiator.